RAI-SCC/torch_blue/paper/paper.md

 # Core design and features

-`torch_bayesian` is designed around two core aims:
+`torch_blue` is designed around two core aims:

 1. Ease of use, even for users with little to no experience with Bayesian statistics
 2. Flexibility and extensibility as required for research and exploration

-While ease of use colors all design decisions, it features most prominently in the PyTorch-like interface.
+While ease of use influences all design decisions, it features most prominently in the PyTorch-like interface.
 While currently only the most common layer types provided by PyTorch are supported, corresponding Bayesian layers follow an analogous naming pattern and accept the same arguments as their PyTorch version.
 Additionally, while there are minor differences the process of implementing custom layers is also very similar to PyTorch.
-To illustrate this \autoref{code} and \ref{design_graph} show an application example and internal interactions of `torch_bayesian` with the colors connecting the abstract and applied components.
+To illustrate this \autoref{code} and \ref{design_graph} show an application example and internal interactions of `torch_blue` with the colors connecting the abstract and applied components.

 The additional arguments required to modify the Bayesian aspects of the layers are